clairesunstudio/clairesun-netlify-app-new/src/pages/project/fresh-media.md

 ---
 ## Overview

 Exhibited at the Fresh Media Show in the Boston CyberArts Gallery, "Artificial Bioluminescence" was an interactive and immersive art installation originated from my final project for the sensor and responsive environment class at the MIT Media Lab.
 I used LEDs, Arduinos, self-designed and ready-made sensors to recreate my personal experiences with bioluminescence — light emitted by living creatures.
-The attempt to emulate the the natural phenomenon using technological artifacts in an urban setting, was a reminder of appreciate and respect the nature, and not letting these bio lights fade away in the process of technologization.
+The attempt to emulate the the natural phenomenon using technological artifacts in an urban setting, served as a reminder to appreciate and respect the nature, and to protect these bio lights from fading away in the process of technologization.

-My academic background in art and technology, enabled my cross-disciplinary approach to research, conceptualize, prototype, program and fabricate all the pieces.
+My academic background in arts and technology, enabled my cross-disciplinary approach to research, conceptualizing, rapid prototyping, programing and the fabrication of all the pieces.
 The final installation was optimized through rounds of testing and iterations, and consisted of two pieces, which were taken inspirations from fireflies and dinoflagellates — a type of marine bioluminescent bacteria.

 ## Part I: LED Fireflies